This is the multi-page printable view of this section. Click here to print.

 Common Tightly Coupled Practices

-Team Structure: Product teams focused on further de-coupling sub-systems
+• Team Structure: Product teams focused on decoupling sub-systems

 Loosely Coupled Architecture - Goal